tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/control_flow_ops.md

 ### `tf.cond(pred, fn1, fn2, name=None)` {#cond}

-Return either 'fn1()' or 'fn2()' based on the boolean predicate 'pred'.
+Return either fn1() or fn2() based on the boolean predicate `pred`.

-`fn1` and `fn2` both return lists of output tensors. `fn1` and `fn2` must have the same number and type of outputs.
+`fn1` and `fn2` both return lists of output tensors. `fn1` and `fn2` must have the same non-zero number and type of outputs.

 ##### Args: